-We work on building long term relationships in line with a community’s social infrastructure rather than offering short-term tech solutions.
-We don't come into a neighborhood, build a WiFi network, and leave–we support groups building out their own networks suited to holistic community needs, created with shared principles, and maintained for generations.
+CTNY works as consultants and educators.
+We partner with local organizations to co-design and co-create digital ecosystems that support resilience, equity, and self-determination.
+We build long term relationships in line with a community’s social infrastructure, rather than offering short-term tech solutions.
+We don't come into a neighborhood, build a WiFi network, and leave–we support groups building out their own projects suited to holistic community needs, created with shared principles, and maintained for generations.

 CTNY is a member of the Community Technology Collective (CTC), an emergent network of organizations dedicated to digital justice, community technology, and digital stewardship.
 Community Tech New York (CTNY) and the Detroit Community Technology Project (DCTP) are founding members of CTC and sponsored projects of Allied Media Projects.
 We are building and supporting healthy, resilient digital ecosystems rooted in community needs by sharing community technology practices, teaching tools, and project support.
 The CTC is part of an international movement for consentful, resilient, equitable community-governed communications infrastructure.
 We support sustainable community ownership of data and technology and cultivate the long-term stewardship of neighborhood technologies that support health, well-being, and access to opportunity.

 CTNY is Raul Enriquez, Houman Saberi, Monique Tate, Kathy Fall, Anh Le, Ever Bussey, and Erica Kermani.

 The National Digital Inclusion Alliance